sanjitmukesh/ml-bot/README.md

-# TextSentinel Model
+# Spamify Model
 **Deep Learning Spam Classifier**

-TextSentinel Model is a deep learning pipeline that classifies SMS messages as spam or legitimate.
+Spamify Model is a deep learning pipeline that classifies SMS messages as spam or legitimate.
 It preprocesses raw text data, converts it into numerical sequences through vectorization, and trains a neural network to accurately identify spam.

-Used in the deployed web app [TextSentinel](https://github.com/sanjitmukesh/textsentinel-app).
+Used in the deployed web app [Spamify](https://github.com/sanjitmukesh/spamify-app).

 ## Features
 - Preprocesses and vectorizes text messages for model training